Skip to content

 • RINGTONE— This audio output type plays ringtones.
 For example, the inbound or outbound ringing tone of the user's Alexa-to-Alexa call placed using the Alexa Comms module.

-Your application determines how to handle each different audio type.
+Your application determines how to handle each audio type.
 The simplest integration, for example, might play all audio output types with multiple instances of the same underlying media player implementation.
 A more sophisticated integration might provide different media player implementations depending on the audio type— for example, using a low-level audio implementation for NOTIFICATION and EARCON types, and a high-level implementation for TTS and MUSIC.
 The best approach depends on your system-specific use cases.

 Enable music ducking